RasaHQ/rasa-sdk/README.md

 ## Code Style

 To ensure a standardized code style we use the formatter [black](https://github.com/ambv/black).
-If your code is not formatted properly, travis will fail to build.
+If your code is not formatted properly, GitHub CI will fail to build.

 If you want to automatically format your code on every commit, you can use [pre-commit](https://pre-commit.com/).
 Just install it via `pip install pre-commit` and execute `pre-commit install`.